frankie567/httpx-oauth/docs/usage.md

 For providers supporting it, you can ask to revoke an access or refresh token.
 For this, use the [revoke_token][httpx_oauth.oauth2.BaseOAuth2.revoke_token] method.

-## Get authenticated user ID and email
+## Get profile

-For convenience, we provide a method that'll use a valid access token to query the provider API and get the ID and the email (if available) of the authenticated user.
-For this, use the [get_id_email][httpx_oauth.oauth2.BaseOAuth2.get_id_email] method.
+For convenience, we provide a method that'll use a valid access token to query the provider API and get the profile of the authenticated user.
+For this, use the [get_profile][httpx_oauth.oauth2.BaseOAuth2.get_profile] method.

+This method is implemented specifically on each provider.
+Please note it's a raw JSON output from the provider API, so it might vary greatly.

+### Get authenticated user ID and email

+Often, what you need is only the ID and the email.
+We offer another convenience method that'll do the heavy lifting of retrieving them from the profile output: the [get_id_email][httpx_oauth.oauth2.BaseOAuth2.get_id_email] method.

 This method is implemented specifically on each provider.